 Each year group attends a service in the Chapel once a week.
-These morning services provide the girls and staff with space for stillness in an otherwise busy day.
+These morning services provide students and staff with space for stillness in an otherwise busy day.
 We sing hymns, pray, hear Bible readings and are uplifted by the outstanding Chapel Choir.
 Other assemblies take place during the week, which follow the Chapel theme for that week.

-All girls and staff are free to use the Chapel during the day to light a candle in memory of a loved one, write a prayer on the prayer board, or just sit and be.
+All students and staff are free to use the Chapel during the day to light a candle in memory of a loved one, write a prayer on the prayer board, or just sit and be.

 Informal groups in each year group meet during the week to explore what it means to be a Christian in the 21st century, through courses such as Youth Alpha and 24/7 prayer.
-Other small groups of girls pray for the world using the creative prayer spaces in Chapel or debate and discuss the big questions of life in a respectful environment.
+Other small groups of students pray for the world using the creative prayer spaces in Chapel or debate and discuss the big questions of life in a respectful environment.

 Tea Concerts and other musical events take place regularly in the Chapel; it is a welcoming and atmospheric space in which to perform.

-A parents’ prayer group meets regularly to support the life of the School and Chaplaincy and there are Staff Prayers each week.
+A parents’ prayer group meets regularly to support the life of the School and Chaplaincy and there are staff prayers each week.

-Reverend Elizabeth can be contacted by email here.
+Reverend Karen can be contacted by email.